Lync Quality of Service Behavior

 Validating Default Media Traffic

-A peak at traffic captured between a CX3000 (192.168.103.104) and the Lync Server during a conference call shows that the media is stamped with a DSCP hexadecimal value of 0×28, which is equal to 40 in decimal.
+A peak at traffic captured between a CX3000 (192.168.103.104) and the Lync Server during a conference call shows that the media is stamped with a DSCP hexadecimal value of 0x28, which is equal to 40 in decimal.
 The binary value of 101000 is also shown in the DiffServ field data.
 Additional information shown in the IP header should also look familiar, like “Class Selector 5”.

-But the same media traffic captured from a Windows 7 Lync client (192.168.103.10) shows a DSCP value of 0 (don’t even ask if that is in hex or decimal Smile with tongue out).
+But the same media traffic captured from a Windows 7 Lync client (192.168.103.10) shows a DSCP value of 0.

 In the event that all traffic should be prioritized equally, be it from the soft-client or the phones then either remove tagging on the device configuration policy, or enable tagging on the Windows clients.
 Clearly one approach would treat all media traffic as best-effort (0) while the other would provide a level of Quality of Service delivery, with the assumption that the network equipment is configured to prioritize DSCP 40 traffic (or whichever value is desired).